sjoerdvankreel/firefly-synth/FEATURES.md

 - Right-click module number, matrix header, or first matrix column pops up various context menus to ease editing a bit.
 - Hover a parameter to see a more detailed description popup.

-A knob with a circle in it or a slider with a small dot in it means it can be modulated.
+A knob with a circle in it or a slider with a small dot in it means it can be modulated by the CV matrices.
+These are exactly the parameters that should eventually (not supported yet) react to CLAP modulation.
 Nearly everything can be automated.
 Discrete valued parameters are automated per-block (global) or at-voice-start.
 Continuous-valued parameters are mostly sample-accurate.